What is UDI?

 Once fully implemented, a UDI system could also potentially:

-- Facilitate more accurate reporting, reviewing and analyzing of postmarket device data by providing a standard and clear way to document device use in electronic health records, clinical information systems, claim data sources and registries;
+- Facilitate more accurate reporting, reviewing and analyzing of postmarket device data by providing a standard and clear way to document device use in electronic health records, clinical information systems, and registries;

 - Generate postmarket data that could be used to support premarket approval or clearance of new devices and new uses of currently marketed devices;